A mild source for the Wu-Yang magnetic monopole: Introduction

-The purpose of this paper is to settle a long standing problem concerning the nature of the singularity of the magnetic monopole solution constructed in 1969 by T.T.
-Wu and C.N.
-Yang \cite{wuyang69} for the pure $SU(2)$ Yang-Mills differential field equations.
-The solution presents a spherically symmetric non-abelian magnetic field with a strength that depends on the inverse of the square of the radial distance, for all distance scales, and so it is singular at the origin.
-Such singularity has been an issue since then.
-Not only those authors pointed out that \cite{wuyang75} but many others \cite{pappas,oh,butera} have discussed this problem, in particular the question of whether a point source is needed to sustain the configuration.
 In this paper we discuss how the integral Yang Mills equations, proposed in \cite{ym1,ym2}, shed a light on this question by revealing that the concerns presented in \cite{wuyang75} with respect to the compatibility of the Wu-Yang configuration with the Bianchi identity are indeed very strong and we show how those integral equations establish that the introduction of a point source (uniquely fixed by them) indeed solves this long standing question.
 The crucial and interesting aspect is that with such a non-vanishing magnetic point source required by the Yang-Mills integral equations, the Wu-Yang monopole configuration does not violate, in the sense of distribution theory, the differential Bianchi identity, and that is why we call it a mild source.

 Another intriguing point concerning the Wu-Yang monopole solution is that so far it did not really possess a magnetic charge associated to it.
 Indeed, being a solution of the pure Yang-Mills theory without a Higgs field, it does not possess, like the 't Hooft-Polyakov monopole does \cite{thooft,polyakov}, a topological charge that can be interpreted as a magnetic charge.
 In addition, the usual (dynamically conserved) Noether magnetic charge of Yang-Mills theories vanishes when evaluated on the Wu-Yang monopole solution \cite{shnir}.
 We show in this paper that the Wu-Yang monopole does possess a dynamically conserved non-vanishing magnetic charge.
 It is constructed through the integral equations for the Yang-Mills theory \cite{ym1,ym2}, and its conservation comes from an iso-spectral time evolution of some special operators, in a manner similar to what happens in integrable field theories, and so it is not a Noether charge.
 In addition, contrary to the usual Noether magnetic charge, such charge is invariant under general (large) gauge transformations.